 4. Add the blanched cauliflower to this mixture.

-5. And gently toss so that the olive oil -herbs- spice mix coats the florets well.
+5. Gently toss and mix so that the olive oil, herb, and spice mixture coats the florets evenly.

-6. Bake for 30-35 minutes on 180 or 190 degree celsius.
+6. Bake for 30 to 35 minutes at 180 to 190 degrees celsius.
 When you see some dark brown spots on the cauliflower florets, it means the cauliflower is done.

-7. Garnish with some chopped basil or any herb you like.
+7. Garnish with some chopped basil or any fresh herb you like.

 8. Serve baked cauliflower with any dip you like.
-I served it with hummus and pesto.
-And the baked cauliflower was great with both of them.
+In these photos, I served it with hummus and Pesto.
+Big surprise: the baked cauliflower was great with both of them.

 - ½ teaspoon paprika or red chili powder

 - salt or black salt as required

 - First rinse and chop the cauliflower in small to medium florets.
 Blanch the cauliflower florets for 5 to 7 minutes in hot water.